A Question about Long-Running Series

 Other than that… I haven’t read very many long-running series.
 I used to really like Nancy Drew.
 And The Babysitters Club, when I was younger.

-Lauren Elizabeth Morrill Says:
+15. Lauren Elizabeth Morrill on #

 I love Cynthia Voigt’s Tillerman series, which tells the story from multiple perspectives over multiple books.
 I also really love Megan McCafferty’s Jessica Darling books, because the books perfectly age with the character.
 You can really tell the difference between the 16 year old Jessica and the 25 year old Jessica, which, as a writer, is a really difficult thing to do!

-the dragonfly Says:
+16. the dragonfly on #

 I have to second the Tortall books, even though they’re in quartets, and the Jack Reacher books by Lee Child.
 I have to add the Sword of Truth books by Terry Goodkind as well.

-Diana Peterfreund Says:
+17. Diana Peterfreund on #

 Narnia (except the last one), Anne of Green Gables et al. (I really love all of them until Anne of Ingleside, though I pretty much count any “Avonlea” story as part of that series), Harry Potter (though I don’t love the later ones)…